Porges/Porges/src/pages/interruption-testing.md

 ***Later update**: [Graham Christensen](https://twitter.com/grhmc) reminded me that this technique is used by SQLite, who categorize it as “anomaly testing” on their [testing page](https://www.sqlite.org/testing.html#anomaly_testing).
 They have good descriptions of how it is used to  make code robust against <abbr titl="out-of-memory">OOM</abbr> conditions and I/O errors, and to ensure recoverability after crashes.*

-## Testing for exception-safety in containers
+## Example 1: Testing for exception-safety in containers

 For context, and those who are not C++ programmers, C++ has a concept named “exception safety” that is used to describe the behavior of a component (class, method, function) when an exception is thrown during processing.